mattslay/AngularMasterDetailDemo/README.md

 This app is based on the Angular Quick Start guide.

 Note: I am just a beginner with Angular 2 and TypeScipt.
 So...
-Please help me extend this app to be a great demo to help others (and myself) get started with Angular 2 apps that make API to fetch and present data.
+Please help me extend this app to be a great demo to help others (and myself) get started with Angular 2 apps that make API calls to fetch and present data.
 Please post issues or wiki pages as need to help imporive this code.

 ![alt tag](http://mattslay.com/wp-content/uploads/2017/03/2017-03-12_18-59-08.png)